Paz777/Mars-Rover-Kata/README.md

 As part of the Tech Returners training programme, I am learning and utilising the skills of Test Driven Development and C# for the Mars Rover Kata.
 Currently there is a test coverage of over 50 tests.

-The extension of this project - Mars Rover Hunger Games - is being used to help my peers to learn and develop their pair programming and TDD knowledge.
+The extension of this project - Mars Rover Hunger Games - is being used to help my peers to learn and develop their pair programming and TDD knowledge and experience.

 ## Setting the Scene